KishorNaik/expressjs_tsoa_boilerplate/README.md

 This command executes every test script defined within the modular structure — including feature-wise tests under `/src/modules/**/tests/integrations/features/v1/**`.
 It ensures that all domain logic and endpoints are validated in one go.

 📌 Note: Tests are organized by module and versioned feature folders to maintain clarity, traceability, and scalability.

+#### 📦 Versioning Strategy
+Features are grouped under `v1`,`v2` , etc., allowing you to evolve APIs without breaking existing consumers.

+📌 Note: Always create a new version folder when introducing breaking changes to a feature.
 ***

 ## 🚀 Production Deployment Guide